Is your team equipped to spot psychological hazards in the workplace? Identifying them is one thing, but do they also know how to report them?

 - Potential damage to personal reputations if the claims are false and not kept confidential

-- Make sure they are easy to read (some employees will be in a state of heightened emotion when reading them), are easy to find and have clearly defined steps and accountabilities.
+- Make sure they’re easy to read.
+Some employees will be in a state of heightened emotion when reading them.
+They should be easy to find and have clearly defined steps and accountabilities.

-- The reporting process should protect the dignity and privacy of the complainant and well as the respondent as, at the time of reporting, the validity of the claim will not be known.
+- The reporting process should protect the dignity and privacy of the complainant.
+It should also protect the respondent.
+Remember, at the time of reporting, the validity of the claim will not be known.

-- Have a plan in place regarding how you will deal with claims that name an individual as a psychological hazard.
+- Have a plan in place for how you will deal with claims that name an individual as a psychological hazard.
 This should include gathering more information and conducting an investigation.

 - Be aware of legislated reporting requirements.
-Now that it is part of OHS legislation, psychological injuries resulting in a worker being admitted to hospital must be reported through proper safety channels.
+Now that it’s part of OHS legislation, psychological injuries resulting in a worker being admitted to the hospital must be reported through proper safety channels.
 In some cases, the police may also need to be contacted.
-As a result, you should have clear internal guidelines regarding reporting requirements.
+As a result, you should have clear internal guidelines on reporting requirements.

 The goal of your hazard identification and reporting policies, processes, and tools is to enable you to identify and address current issues as well as to prevent future instances.

 Good assessment and reporting processes are a key step in creating a positive, safe, and respectful workplace.